alphabriones/Angular-Redux/README.md

 # Angular-Redux
 Listing of Products using NgRx, Angular Material, CDK and Flex Layout.
-Firebase deployable.
 # Ngrx

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 15.1.5.